open-telemetry/opentelemetry.io/content/en/docs/collector/deployment/gateway/index.md

 deployment.
 Here

-- We use Agent Collectors (running on each host, similar to Kubernetes daeomonsets) to collect telemetry from services running on the host and host telemetry, such as host metrics and scrap logs.
+- We use Agent Collectors (running on each host, similar to Kubernetes daemonsets) to collect telemetry from services running on the host and host telemetry, such as host metrics and scrap logs.
 - We use Gateway Collectors to process OTLP data, such as filtering, sampling, and exporting to backends etc.

 ![gateway](otel-gateway-arch.svg)

-There are a few limitations in running the OpenTelmetry collector in gateway mode.
+There are a few limitations in running the OpenTelemetry collector in gateway mode.

-- There are few receivers in OpenTelmetry Collector that need to be unique per host instance.
+- There are few receivers in OpenTelemetry Collector that need to be unique per host instance.
 Running multiple instances of these receivers will result in duplicate data.
 It is recommended not to use them in the Gateway Collector but only for the collector running in Agent mode.
 Examples include, but are not